bingjw72/bingjw72.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S in CS, University of Rochester, expexted Dec.
+2024
-* M.S. in Jekyll, GitHub University, 2014
+* Visiting Student, University of California, Irvine, 2023
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Automation, Huazhong University of Science and Technology, 2024

 Work experience
 ======